ccyyrain/Audio-Analyzing/README.md

 # Web Application Name: Audio Analysing System

-The Applcatio is designed to analyze the time-domain and frequency domain information and compare the features of two audio file, based on Express Module, using html/JavaScript/Node.js for development.
+The Applcation is designed to analyze the time-domain and frequency domain information and compare the features of two audio file, based on Express Module, using html/JavaScript/Node.js for development.

 ## Group Members: